shawnmckinney/apache-fortress-demo/README.txt

 2. Extract the zip archive to your local machine.

-3. cd to apache-fortress-demo-master
+3. cd apache-fortress-demo-master

-4. Set JAVA_HOME and M2_HOME
+4. Set java and maven home env variables.

 5. Run this command from the root package:
 # mvn javadoc:javadoc